Toxicoscordion venenosum: Varieties

 Two varieties of this species are accepted.

 Toxicoscordion venenosum var. gramineum

 This variety was first described by Per Axel Rydberg as a species named Zigadenus gramineus in 1900.
 However, it was generally recognized as a separate species until the 21st century.
 This variety is differentiated by more often having branches on it flowering stems and the outer tepals being less curved (clawed) than in var. venenosum.
 It is found in the Pacific Northwest, Colorado, Canada, and the northern plains, much more widely spread than the other variety.

 Toxicoscordion venenosum var. venenosum

 The autonymic variety almost never has branches on its flowering stem, at most having just one branch.
 The outer tepals of the flowers are clawed and 5 millimeters long.
-It it found on the west coast of North America from British Columbia to Baja California in Mexico.
+It is found on the west coast of North America from British Columbia to Baja California in Mexico.
 It is not found further east than Nevada, Idaho, or Utah.